deiteris/api-contractor/extension/README.md

 * [Visual Studio Code 1.54 or newer](https://code.visualstudio.com/Download)
 * \[Optional\] [Java 1.8 or newer](https://www.java.com/en/download/manual.jsp)

-Notes on Java requirement:
+## Notes on JS and Java server variants

-* Java is required only when a path to ALS server jar is specified in the `apiContractor.jvm.jarPath` setting.
+* Java is required only when a path to the ALS server jar is specified in the `apiContractor.jvm.jarPath` setting.
 The latest jar file can be downloaded from the [extension's github repository](https://github.com/deiteris/api-contractor/blob/master/server/als-server-assembly.jar).
+* If you are experiencing performance issues with the JS version of the ALS server - consider using Java version.
-* If you are working with large APIs and have limited amount of RAM, consider using [OpenJ9](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=openj9) and configuring the JVM by specifying arguments in the `apiContractor.jvm.arguments` setting.
+* If you are working with large API contracts and have limited amount of RAM, consider using [OpenJ9](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=openj9) and configuring the JVM by specifying arguments in the `apiContractor.jvm.arguments` setting.

 ## Available commands